modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

 It is expected that the restrictions on variability-constrained types will sometime require a type to exist in both a variability-constrained and variability-free variant.
 It remains to find out whether the most useful variability-free variants are such that the variability-constrained members of records have been removed, or such that just the variability-constraints have been removed.

-The last of the ways that an expression of variability-constrained type may be used – that is, in a solved equation or assignment – is an extension of full Modelica that is provided to mitigate potential problems caused by needing to have two Flat Modelica variants of the same full Modelica type.
+The last of the ways that an expression of variability-constrained type may be used – that is, in a solved equation or assignment – is an extension of full Modelica that is provided to mitigate potential problems caused by needing to have two Base Modelica variants of the same full Modelica type.

-A [separate document](variability-constrained-types.md) gives examples of how variability-constrained types may arise in Flat Modelica, and how their constraints can be handled.
+A [separate document](variability-constrained-types.md) gives examples of how variability-constrained types may arise in Base Modelica, and how their constraints can be handled.

 ## Array size

 ### Array types
-In Flat Modelica, array size is part of an array type.
+In Base Modelica, array size is part of an array type.
 Each dimension has a size that is either _constant_ or _flexible_.
 A constant size is one that is an `Integer` number (of constant variability).
 It follows that array dimensions index by `Boolean` or enumeration types have constant size (TODO: figure out correct terminology).
 A flexible size is an `Integer` of non-constant variability, that is, it corresponds to an array dimension indexed by `Integer` and where the upper bound is a number unknown to the type system.

 When determining expression types, every array dimension must be unambiguously typed as either constant or flexible.
 Where there are constraints on array sizes, for instance when adding two arrays, a flexible array size is only compatible with another flexible array size.
 It is a runtime error if the two flexible array sizes are found to be incompatible at runtime (a tool can optimize runtime checks away if it can prove that the sizes will be compatible).